Electricity is generated in Ireland from a number of sources such as gas, coal, oil and renewable souces.

 The standard electricity voltage in Ireland is 230V a.c., nominal, at 50Hz, with plugs being of the 3 pin IS411 (BS 1363) type.
 If you are moving to Ireland or coming to Ireland on holiday, you should check any electrical appliances you wish to bring with you in advance to ensure that you can use them in Ireland.

-The Commission for Energy Regulation (CER) regulates the electricity market and can deal with unresolved complaints.
-More information is available in our document on the regulator.
+The Commission for Regulation of Utilities (CRU) regulates the electricity market and can deal with unresolved complaints.

 Electricity services in Ireland are provided by the Electricity Supply Board (ESB), a state body that is owned and controlled by the Government.
 ESB owns and manages the electricity network and operates 19 major power stations throughout Ireland and a number of smaller stations in 28 sites around the country.